Skip to content

 • Network.framework NWListener: Native WebSocket server with auto-ping and multi-client support.

-• JSON Broadcasting: Sends welcome, now_playing, progress, and playback_state messages.
+• JSON Broadcasting: Sends welcome, now_playing, progress, playback_state, overlay_visibility, widget_config, and (for the Stream Deck plugin) queue_state / health messages.

 • Progress Timer: 1-second interval broadcasts elapsed-time estimation to avoid polling ScriptingBridge.